|

 Glenn is almost killed by a cab right after leaving the

-Golden Dragon, where he had met a variety of friends and foes, including
+Golden Dragon, where he had met a variety of friends and foes, including an

-real target.
-But his detective work reveals otherwise -- and why. --
+target.
+But his detective work reveals otherwise.

 1.23 -- March 8, 1961 -- "The Woman in Gray"